With this Controlled Chaos I hope to help you on your way to “the best curls ever”!

 maybe 50 cents or € 2, you should try that out because this is different for everyone).

-Knead the curl cream in your hair and divide it / comb and knead the moisture out.
+Knead the curl cream into your hair and spread it / comb and knead the moisture out.

 You are still hanging down.
 Then you take a hydrophilic cloth (or an old cotton T-shirt) and carefully squeeze the moisture from your hair.
 You turn your curls around your finger, press them, and put them at an angle.